Ivo Pinto: Fortuna Sittard

 In August 2021, in a similar move, Pinto joined Fortuna Sittard.
-He made his Dutch Eredivisie debut on 12 September, a 46th-minute replacement for Roel Janssen in the 3–1 loss to Sparta Rotterdam.
+He made his Eredivisie debut on 12 September, as a 46th-minute replacement for Roel Janssen in the 3–1 loss to Sparta Rotterdam.
 He made his first start 13 days later in a 1–1 away draw against SBV Vitesse, playing 89 minutes before being subbed off for Nigel Lonwijk.
 He totalled 24 appearances for the campaign, including two in the KNVB Cup.

 On 18 May 2022, Pinto signed a permanent one-year contract with an option to extend another year.

 International career

 Pinto earned 34 caps for Portugal at youth level, including six for the under-21s.
 He was named in Fernando Santos' first squad as manager of the full side in October 2014, ahead of a friendly with France and a UEFA Euro 2016 qualifying match against Denmark.

 Style of play

 Upon his arrival at Norwich City, manager Alex Neil described Pinto as a "good and athletic" defender.
 The player viewed himself as an intense and fast full-back, whilst his boss at Dinamo Zagreb Krunoslav Jurčić stated that he liked to attack in addition to being "solid defensively".